 According to accident statistics, children are safer when properly restrained in the rear seating positions than in the front seating positions.
-For instructions and precautions concerning child restraint systems, see the Child Restraint System section in this chapter.
+For instructions and precautions concerning child restraint systems, see the "Child restraint systems" section in this chapter.

-Fore and aft adjustment
+▼ Fore and aft adjustment